Robo3D/User-Manuals/docs/source/getting-started/index.rst

 Now that you've received your Robo C2, it's time to unbox it and get familiar with your printer and accessories.

 Your C2 is housed in 3 styrofoam pieces, secured together by a nylon strap.
 Simply lift the printer from the box using the strap and set it down.

+(insert gif of taking out of box)

 Unclip the black nylon strap and remove the two halves of the top styrofoam shell.
 Finally, using the handholds on the bottom of your C2, lift the printer out of the bottom styrofoam piece.

+(insert gif of unstrapping, taking off foam and removing printer from foam)

-.. tip:: Save your printer box, nylon strap, foam inserts, and inclusions box.
-You will need the original packaging to exercise your warranty or ship your printer in the future.
+.. tip:: Save your printer box, nylon strap, foam inserts, and inclusions box for transportation.
+Also, you might need the original packaging to exercise your warranty or ship your printer in the future.

 The printer's accessories are stored in the inclusions box inside the printer.
 Simply slide the inclusion box out and be sure to remove the foam.

+(insert gif of taking out the insides)

+Now we are ready to take off the additional shipping material and zip ties.
+There are 4 orange rod holders that need to be taken off.
+Simply push on the clip and it will come off.
+There is one at each corner of the top gantry

+(gif of this)

+Next, remove the zipties securing the rods to their plastic brackets

+(picture of this)

 Register your Robo C2
 ---------------